JacobPjetursson/Social_Graphs_Wookiepedia/docs/_posts/2000-01-05-sentiment.md

   <img src="img/LUKE_sentiment.png" alt="Luke Skywalker dialog sentiment sentiment" style="width:100%">
 </div>

-<script src="table.js"></script>

-<h3> Sentiment of charachter dialogue </h3>
+Studying Darth Vaders sentiment development, we can almost see how he turns to the light throughout the series.
+We can also see that Obi-Wan (Ben) interestingly becomes more positive after his death in episode IV.

+<h3>Sentiment of character dialogue</h3>
-How positive is the individual characthers based on the words they say.
-By looking at the lines of the individual characthers we can order and derive who the most positive charachters are.
+How positive is the individual characters based on the words they say in the movies?
+Is Darth Vader realy as evil as we think?
+Lets check it out below.
-Quite funny, from Episode V we see that creature is one of the most positive charachters, this is Yoda before Luke knows who he is.
-When Yoda is recognized his lines becomes more negative.

 <div class="tab">
   <button class="tablink sen_dialog" onclick="openImg(event, 'sen_char_iv', 'sen_dialog')" id="defaultSentimentChar">Episode IV</button>